|Height:||7 – 8 inches|

 Mauxies do need a moderate amount of exercise, so you need to make sure you can fit at least one long walk a day into your routine.
 Consistent training also helps develop a bond with your new dog and keep their sharp brains ticking over.
 Mauxies won’t like being left alone and much prefer to live in a household where family members are at home most of the time.

-While Mauxies will usually get along with other dogs, as well as cats, take care of the introductions.
+While Mauxies will usually get along with other dogs, as well as cats and other pets, take care of the introductions.
 Their higher-than-average prey drive means you might find them developing an obsession with smaller pets!
 They’re not hugely tolerant of small children either, so they are better suited to families with older kids.

 Their adorable soft coats and sweet faces are appealing, and if you think you’ve got what it takes to handle their character, then you may be the perfect new owner they’re looking for!